steveyen/actord/trunk/actord/src/main/scala/ff/collection/README.txt

       new MyStuff(r, s)
   }

-You also have to define a Storage class.
+You also have to define a Storage subclass.
 Here, I use a DirStorage subclass, which provides rotatable log files (many log/storage files in a directory).